-The Veteran's appeal for an increased evaluation of his left ear hearing loss disability is remanded due to the need for additional development, including a more recent VA examination.
+The Veteran's appeal for an increased evaluation of his left ear hearing loss disability is remanded due to the need for additional development, including a more recent VA examination and consideration of all evidence.

 The deciding factor: The Board found that additional supporting evidence was required in developing the Veteran’s claim for an increased evaluation of his left ear hearing loss disability.